patbenatar/crevasse/README.md

 will be styled the same as what you are used to seeing on GitHub.
 You can customize this via the `previewerStyle` option.
 If you'd like to use a custom theme, simply set `previewerStyle` to a CSS class of your own.

+##### Code highlighter theme

+The previewer uses the "solarized-light" as its default code highlighting theme.
+However, you can load in any theme supported by Rianbow.js.
+[See available themes](https://github.com/ccampbell/rainbow/tree/master/themes)

 ### Support for flexible dimensions